 Currently, five restroom facilities (two large and three smaller ones) exist at the Jalama Beach County Park, located on the coast north of Point Conception and southeast of Point Arguello.
-The restrooms need to be replaced since the facilities are approximately 30 years old, deteriorating and are not up to the current Americans with Disabilities Act (ADA) standards.
-The applicant would use the 2014 CREF grant to improve and replace one of the larger restroom facilities, and the 2015 CREF grant towards the other larger restroom.
-The conceptual design for the Jalama Beach restroom facilities was completed in July of 2014.
-Design completion of the restrooms is anticipated in June 2016, and construction completion of the funded restroom is anticipated in October of 2016.
+The restrooms need to be replaced since the facilities are approximately 30 years old, deteriorating and are not up to the current

+Americans with Disabilities Act (ADA) standards.
+The Community Services Department (CSD) would use the three CREF grants to improve and replace both the larger restrooms.
+CSD reports that the conceptual design for the facilities was completed in July of 2014, final design is anticipated in October 2016, and construction would be completed in 2018.